nicolaswilde/csx415-project/README.md

 /pkgs folder contains:

 - package "NBATools".
-You can find the install instruction in log on May 6, 2018.
+You can find the install instruction in /pkgs/NBATools/README.md.
 A test demo is located in /pkgs/NBATools/tests/testthat/test.R

 /data folder contains: